 - 2" knob ginger grated

 - 2 tsp. rice vinegar

-- Combine the marinate ingredients together and whisk in bowl.
+- Combine the marinade ingredients together and whisk in a bowl.

 - In a separate bowl or Ziploc gallon bag, put in the 2 lb. of chicken thighs and pour in the teriyaki marinade.

 - Seal the bag or put plastic wrap over the bowl with the chicken and marinade well combined.

 - Let it sit and marinade for 15-20 minutes or preferably overnight.

 - Prepare the cornstarch water by mixing together in a small bowl, the 1 tbs. of cornstarch and 1/3 cup of water.
 Mix thoroughly until you get a foggy liquid.

 - Heat a large frying pan with 1 Tbs. of oil (like to use avocado oil), and lay in the marinated chicken thighs inside the pan.